juliogomez/devops/README.md

 kubectl get nodes
 ```

-Use your *helm* client to deploy the *tiller* server in your k8s cluster:
+Use your *helm* client to deploy the *tiller* server in your k8s cluster with a simple command:

 `helm init`